-Warmed by Gulf Stream waters, the alluring island of Bermuda lies 700 miles off the coast of North Carolina.
-With its pink sand beaches, stunning scenery and legendary hospitality, it's easy to see why a new generation of travellers is being drawn to its pristine shores.
+Warmed by the Gulf Stream, some 700 miles off the coast of North Carolina, lies the alluring island of Bermuda.
+With its pink sand beaches, stunning scenery and legendary hospitality, it is easy to see how a new generation of travellers is being drawn to its pristine shores.

-In 2016, Bermuda experienced a 17% increase in visitors arriving by air, with the strongest growth among 25-45-year-olds.
-Having more recently gained international attention as host of the world's premier sailing event, the 35th America's Cup, the island is boldly embarking on a host of exciting infrastructure developments, including the redevelopment of LF Wade International Airport.
+In 2018, Bermuda experienced a 17% increase in air leisure arrivals, with the strongest growth in the 25-45 age group for the third straight year.
+Having shone brightly in 2017 as host of the 35th America's Cup, Bermuda's resurgence continues with a host of exciting new developments, including the modernisation of L.F.
+Wade International Airport.

-Under a public private partnership (P3) agreement between the governments of Canada and Bermuda, a new company, Bermuda Skyport Corporation, was created to undertake the airport's redevelopment, including the construction of a new passenger terminal building, to be completed by 2020.
+Under a public private partnership (P3) agreement between the governments of Canada and Bermuda, a special purpose company, Bermuda Skyport Corporation, was created to undertake the airport's redevelopment, including the construction of a new passenger terminal by 2020.

-It is not only the airport that will improve the Bermuda air travel experience; Skyport is also working with the Bermuda Tourism Authority and airline partners to develop new routes from markets in North America and Europe, where demand for Bermuda as a destination is growing.
+However, it is not only the airport that will transform the Bermuda travel experience.
+Skyport is working with the Bermuda Tourism Authority and airline partners to develop new routes from markets in North America and Europe, where demand for Bermuda as a destination is growing.

-This renaissance of the island's tourism, highlighted by the its successful hosting of the America's Cup and 2017 Tall Ships Festival, and with more events to come, including the World Triathlon Series, is stimulating investment and development.
-New hotels, marinas, restaurants and attractions are opening, and the island has recently passed legislation enabling casinos to operate there.
+This renaissance for Bermuda's tourism sector, highlighted by the island's successful hosting of the 35th America's Cup, the 2017 Tall Ships Festival and the 2018 World Triathlon Series, is stimulating investment and development across the island.
+New hotels, marinas, restaurants and attractions are opening, and plans for the first casinos are now under way.